-If you don’t want to spring for the Acela, or if that schedule doesn’t work for you, there’s also a regional train that makes more stops and takes a bit longer to get into the city.
+If you don’t want to spring for the Acela, or if that schedule doesn’t work for you, there’s also an Amtrak regional train that makes more stops and takes a bit longer to get into the city.
 The regional trains are still very nice, and offer lots of the same amenities as the Acela train including free WiFi.
 In recent years, improvements in the Northeast Corridor regional service have made it even closer to the Acela in terms of comfort.

 In bad weather, it can be much more reliable than flying.
 Depending on where you are staying in Boston or NYC, it is usually more convenient than flying.
 This is because the stations are in the city, rather than outside the city like the airports are.

 While I do like the Acela (and the regional train), it can be expensive, so definitely compare prices before booking.
-Don’t just assume that the train is cheaper, because that isn’t always the case.
+Don’t just assume that the Boston to New York train is cheaper than flying because that isn’t always the case.
 Sometimes it’s cheaper to fly – just be sure to factor in the cost of parking, baggage fees, and cabs.

 Fly from Boston to NYC

 Flying is definitely quicker than any other transportation option from Boston to NYC – at least when it comes to the actual transportation time.
-However, you’ll still need to go through security at the airport, and arrive in advance of your flight.
+However, you’ll still need to go through security at the airport and arrive in advance of your flight.
 Your actual time in transit will be significantly longer than the actual flight time.